KabrG/mri-medical/README.md

 Run the command `pip install -r requirements.txt` to install the necessary packages

-For CUDA, make sure to use .
+For CUDA, make sure you use the correct installation depending on your GPU:

 `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128`